Explainable AI for Pre-Trained Code Models: What Do They Learn? When They Do Not Work?: Experimental Results

-Therefore, in this RQ, we study the attention weights of different token types provided by CodeBERT and GraphCodeBERT's internal layers, to see which kind of source code tokens have the highest influence on each generated output, for a given downstream task.
-This helps us understand whether these models' success and failure are related to focusing on the right/wrong tokens or whether the highlighted tokens are reasonable and the potential problems' root causes are somewhere else (e.g., inappropriate evaluation metrics).

-\smallsection{Design} As discussed, in \ref{RQ2_motive}, to explain the models, we analyze the attention weights per token type and not individual tokens.
+\smallsection{Approach} To answer this RQ, we analyze the attention weights per token type and not individual tokens.
 To do so, we first need to define a list of token types.
 This is a subjective decision on what tokens types are of interest for our study.
 We opt for a set of seven token types that cover all tokens and group them according to their semantic relevance, as follows:

 \textbf{Method name:} The method under study's name can be one of the main decision factors on perceiving what a method does which is a very important step for the model, specially in some tasks such as CDG.
 This only includes the main method's name in each sample (reminder that each input sample is the source code for one method) and not the methods called within the main method's body.